Sakorona/SDVMods/README.md

 * **[Dynamic Night Time](https://www.nexusmods.com/stardewvalley/mods/2072)** <small>([source](DynamicNightTime))</small>

 _Want a dynamic day/night cycle?
 Look here!_

+* **[CustomizableClock]

+_This mod was written for someone on Discord, and as such has no intended release at this time.
+Fork of the 24h clock available on Nexus._

 ## Depricated Mods
 * **[Solar Eclipse Event](http://www.nexusmods.com/stardewvalley/mods/897)** <small>([source](SolarEclipseEvent))</small>